PurpurMC/PurpurDocs/docs/Configuration.md

 * bypass-mob-griefing
     - **default**: false
     - **description**: Set to true for farmland to bypass the mob griefing gamerule
+* only-players-trample
+    - **default**: false
+    - **description**: Set to true if only players may trample farmland.
+* feather-fall-distance-affects-trampling
+    - **default**: false
+    - **description**: Set to true if entities can stop trampling if they fall a distance equal to their feather falling level, plus the extra block necessary to trample in the first place.
+Feather Falling 1 requires you to fall over 3+ blocks to trample.
+FF 2 requires 4+, etc.
 #### spawner
 * deactivate-by-redstone
     - **default**: false